Feng-Jay/Feng-Jay/README.md

 * Elden Ring💍, The Legend of Zelda: Tears of the Kingdom, Overwatch...

-Looking forward to game friends🤗 PlayStation ID: FFengJay;
+Looking forward to game friends🤗 PlayStation ID: FFengJay; Nintendo Switch: SW-1513-8374-2230.

 📘 **TIME SPEND THIS WEEK ⬇️**
 <!--START_SECTION:waka-->